Gauge-Equivariant Graph Networks via Self-Interference Cancellation

 \paragraph{Complex and Spectral-Phase Representations.} A second line of work leverages complex embeddings to encode antisymmetry \citep{trouillon2016complex, sun2019rotate}.
 Early spectral \citep{levie2018cayleynets} and more recent graph networks \citep{zhang2019graph, zhang2022complex} demonstrate that complex-valued filtering can naturally encode phase and orientation.
 Magnetic Laplacian formulations introduce complex Hermitian operators \citep{zhang2021magnet, he2022msgnn}, and recent spectral designs extend this idea to richer frequency responses \citep{rusch2020coupled}.
 Most prior works incorporate phase information only at the filtering level or as an auxiliary feature.
-In contrast, we inject phase alignment directly into spatial attention and gating and guarantee gauge-invariant scoring within message passing.
+In contrast, we inject phase alignment into spatial attention and guarantee gauge-invariant scoring.

 \paragraph{Gauge Equivariance and Phase Transport.} Building on these phase-based designs, gauge-equivariant networks formalize invariance to local reference frames \citep{cohen2016group, cohen2019gauge, de2021gauge}, with recent developments connecting geometric deep learning to physical principles \citep{pei2020geom, bronstein2021geometric, brandstetter2022geometric, luo2022gauge}.
 We reinterpret edge phases as latent directional transport to ensure scalar scores and alignments remain gauge-invariant within our gating mechanism.
 This treatment complements magnetic and spectral designs \citep{marques2020signal, zhang2021magnet, he2022msgnn, lim2022sign}, but differs by learning phase transport end-to-end in the spatial domain.